 - Enhance your trip with a professional tour of the ship.
 With so much to see their experienced tour guides will make your trip to Intrepid the most adventurous, inspiring and educational!
 (Available on-site at a discounted rate for CityPASS holders.)

 Please read each attraction's instructions on how and where to present your CityPASS booklet.
 Some attractions may exchange your CityPASS ticket for one of their own.

 After clearing the security line, present CityPASS booklet at second floor access points to bypass the main ticket line.
 Exchange voucher for a CityPASS booklet at the main ticket windows.
-Present CityPASS again at the audio tour kiosk on the 2nd floor for a free audio tour.
+Present CityPASS again at the audio tour kiosk on the 2nd floor for your multimedia tour.

 Note: During busy times, you may encounter a line outside the front door.
 For comfort and security, there’s a limit on the number of people waiting inside at one time.
 Once inside, CityPASS holders may skip the regular Empire State Building ticket lines and proceed directly to the high speed elevator line.

 Present CityPASS booklet or voucher at any ticket window.
 You may be required to exchange your CityPASS ticket for an attraction ticket.

 Present CityPASS booklet or voucher at the Advanced Ticketing desk, located to the left of the Information Desk in the Great Hall.
 Look for the CityPASS sign to skip main ticket line.
 You may be required to exchange your CityPASS ticket for an attraction ticket.